trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

    value will reflect the listing exchange of the given Event contract.

-  - ForecastEx contracts will always use “FORECASTX” as the exchange value.
-Note the  value does not include the final “E” in “ForecastEx”.
+  - ForecastEx contracts will always use Ã¢â‚¬Å“FORECASTXÃ¢â‚¬Â as the exchange value.
+Note the  value does not include the final Ã¢â‚¬Å“EÃ¢â‚¬Â in Ã¢â‚¬Å“ForecastExÃ¢â‚¬Â.
-  - A CME product may use “CBOT”, “CME”, “COMEX”, or “NYMEX” depending on the contract’s listing.
+  - A CME product may use Ã¢â‚¬Å“CBOTÃ¢â‚¬Â, Ã¢â‚¬Å“CMEÃ¢â‚¬Â, Ã¢â‚¬Å“COMEXÃ¢â‚¬Â, or Ã¢â‚¬Å“NYMEXÃ¢â‚¬Â depending on the contractÃ¢â‚¬â„¢s listing.

-- A **Symbol** value which matches the symbol of the underlier, and which reflects the issuer’s product code.
+- A **Symbol** value which matches the symbol of the underlier, and which reflects the issuerÃ¢â‚¬â„¢s product code.

 - A

   Trading Class

-   which also reflects the issuer’s product code for the instrument, and in the  case of CME Group products, is used to differentiate Event Contracts  from CME futures options.
+   which also reflects the issuerÃ¢â‚¬â„¢s product code for the instrument, and in the  case of CME Group products, is used to differentiate Event Contracts  from CME futures options.

-  - Note that many CME Group Event Contracts, which resolve against CME Group  futures, are assigned a Trading Class prefixed with “EC” and followed by the symbol of the relevant futures product, to avoid naming collisions  with other derivatives (i.e., proper futures options listed on the same  future).
+  - Note that many CME Group Event Contracts, which resolve against CME Group  futures, are assigned a Trading Class prefixed with Ã¢â‚¬Å“ECÃ¢â‚¬Â and followed by the symbol of the relevant futures product, to avoid naming collisions  with other derivatives (i.e., proper futures options listed on the same  future).

 - A